1–2 spots available for Q2 · Claim yours

 Go

 What it is.
 A compiled language with a standard library strong enough that many teams skip frameworks entirely.
-For web work, common choices are Gin, Echo, Fiber, or the standard net/http package.
+For web work, common choices are Gin, Echo, Fiber, or net/http.

 Pros: